arthi2900/app1/docs/prd.md

   - Show complete teacher list regardless of which teacher is currently logged in
 - **Teachers Management Page - Tab Structure**:
   - **Tab 1: Teachers List**
-    - Display Fields: Teacher Name, Subject, Phone Number\n    - **Edit Action**: Edit button or pencil icon for each teacher row
-    - **Enhanced Search and Filter Functionality**:
+    - Display Fields: Teacher Name, Subject, Phone Number\n    - **Edit Action**: Edit button or pencil icon for each teacher row\n    - **Enhanced Search and Filter Functionality**:
       - Text search bar for searching by teacher name, phone number, or email
       - Additional dropdown filters:
         - Subject filter (dropdown showing all subjects in the school)